physimals/quantiphyse/README.md

  - MoCo/Registration
    - Bartek's MC method
-   - Revise interface to allow for MC and registration to be treated separately (MCFLIRT/FLIRT) (or not)
-   - Standard way to save the transformation (matrix or warp map)
-   - Could add FNIRT based option

  - 3D view
    - Probably not that useful but fun and may be easy(?) with vispy.
 Reliant on good refactoring of ImageView